The Famous Flower of Serving-Men: Martin Carthy

 Martin Carthy's version is the most notable recording.
 For his 1972 album Shearwater, he took the fragments and reworked the ballad, drawing on lines from other ballads.
 He set the piece to a tune used by Hedy West for the "Maid of Colchester."
 The song was featured twice on the BBC Radio 1 John Peel show – first on 6 August 1973 and again on 22 April 1975.
 In 2005 Carthy won the award for Best Traditional Track for "Famous Flower of Serving Men" at the BBC Radio 2 Folk Awards.

-Below are the first few verses of Laurence Price's 1656 lyrics with Martin Carthy's adapted lyrics in brackets:
+Below are the first few verses of Laurence Price's 1656 lyrics, with Martin Carthy's adapted lyrics at right: